 Sending push events to service workers

 To debug push notifications, you can set a breakpoint in the push event listener.
 However, you can also debug push notifications locally, without needing the server.
-Just click the "Push" button to send a push event to the service worker:
+Click the "Push" button to send a push event to the service worker.

 Service workers not compatible

-In Firefox 49+, a warning message will be displayed in the Service Workers section of the Workers page if service workers are incompatible with the current browser configuration, and therefore cannot be used or debugged.
+A warning message will be displayed at the top of the This Firefox tab if service workers are incompatible with the current browser configuration, and therefore cannot be used or debugged.

 Service workers can be unavailable for several reasons: